jahleeljackson/essays/README.md

 - Reasonable upkeep of hygiene and physical appearance.

-- Limiting of digital or predatory media as there are immoral qualities inherent in its function and purpose.
+- Limiting digital or predatory media as there are immoral qualities inherent in its function and purpose.

 - Exercising self-compassion.

 - There should be a nontrivial amount of uncertainty when setting sights on an ambitious goal.

-- The behavior, environment, and mental framing should be designed in accordance with pursuit of these goals.
+- The behavior, environment, and mental framing should be designed in accordance with the pursuit of these goals.

 - Minimization of distractions which deter from achieving ambitious goals should be practiced.